'American Soil' Is Increasingly Foreign Owned

 His other concern is that every acre of productive farmland that is converted over to something other than agriculture, is an acre of land that no longer produces food.
 That loss is felt from the state level all the way down to rural communities, where one in six Ohioans has ties to agriculture.

-Angela Huffman is a 6th generation farmer in Wyandot County, which, along with Paulding County, has over 41,000 acres of foreign-owned farmland.
+Angela Huffman is a 6th-generation farmer in Wyandot County, which, along with Paulding County, has over 41,000 acres of foreign-owned farmland.
 Her modest, two-story white farmhouse has been in her family for almost 200 years.
 Her grandfather was the last person to actively farm the land here.
 When he got out of of farming due to declining markets, none of his five children wanted to take over, and the cropland is now leased.

-But Huffman, a young millennial who lives here with her mother, wants to try and keep the farm going and revive her family heritage.
+But Huffman, a young millennial who lives here with her mother, wants to try to keep the farm going and revive her family heritage.

 Walking out to the barn, a huge white Great Pyrenees dog watches over a small flock of sheep.
 Huffman says she's worried about the effects of foreign land ownership on her rural community — which she describes as similar to Walmart pushing local businesses out of the market.

-"Right out my back door here, Chinese-owned Smithfield Foods, the largest pork producer in the world, has recently bought out a couple grain elevators," Angela says pointing across the field behind her house, "basically extracting the wealth out of the community."
+"Right out my back door here, Chinese-owned Smithfield Foods, the largest pork producer in the world, has recently bought out a couple grain elevators," Huffman says, pointing across the field behind her house, "basically extracting the wealth out of the community."

 To be fair, U.S. farmers and corporations also invest in overseas agriculture, owning billions of dollars of farmland from Australia to Brazil, but the Smithfield Food buyout has really raised concerns with American farmers.
 As part of that 2013 sale, a Chinese company now owns 146,000 acres of prime U.S. farmland.